Mohd-Fazal-khan/EarthWise/README.md

 - Offline mode is not supported; users must be online to use core features.

 ---
+## b.
+Assumptions Made

+### Bluetooth

+- **No Bluetooth functionality is currently implemented.**
+- The app assumes soil readings are either simulated or entered via Firebase, not received via Bluetooth from external hardware.
+- If Bluetooth sensor integration is required, additional modules (e.g., [`react-native-ble-plx`](https://github.com/dotintent/react-native-ble-plx)) and permissions must be added, along with native code for device pairing and data acquisition.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: